AgeBK/learning-for-kids/README.md

 I want my son to be able to choose between either Maths or spelling, then have a count down timer and either random Maths questions or random images are generated/displayed which he can answer.
 I'm thinking of including a record table or a 'Top 10 scores style table' to keep track of progress

+05/10/2023

+- Refactoring and testing
+- Style changes

 27/09/2023

 - Integrating Spelling Component (had to modify Results, Question, Challenge, Maths (might rename Maths, doesn't make sense now))